AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/Propagation/tc.rst

 sequences potentially skipped by exceptions that propagate through multiple levels of block nesting
 ==============================================================================

-Check SC of sequences potentially skipped by exceptions that propagate through multiple levels of block nesting within a subprogram body.
+Check SC of statement sequences potentially skipped by exceptions that propagate through multiple levels of block nesting within a subprogram body.

-Cases to check are restricted by ZFP limitation on exception propagation, so the only case to check is nested block statements.
+Because of the ZFP limitation on exception propagation, the only case to check is nested block statements.